Qovery/documentation/website/guides/tutorial/how-to-deploy-your-application-on-aws-in-30-minutes.md

 ---
 last_modified_on: "2021-09-05"
 $schema: "/.meta/.schemas/guides.json"
-title: Zero to Hero - How to deploy your app on AWS in 30 minutes
+title: Zero to Hero - How to deploy your apps on AWS in 30 minutes
-description: Step-by-step guide on how to deploy your app on AWS in 30 minutes.
+description: Step-by-step guide on how to deploy your apps on AWS in 30 minutes.
 No AWS knowledge required.
 author_github: https://github.com/evoxmusic
 tags: ["type: tutorial", "cloud_provider: aws"]
 hide_pagination: true